 - (1) accessories included in the purchase cost of vehicles, machinery, equipment, etc. - (2) beds, boxes and hydraulic systems purchased separately from a newly purchased truck.
-Record this in Item 42. - (3) Repairs which are included on a depreciation schedule.
-Expenses that are on a depreciation schedule are capital expenses.
-Repairs of this kind should be recorded in Item 43.
+Record these in Item 43, all other Capital Expenditures. - (3) Repairs that are included on a capital asset's depreciation schedule.
+Expenses that are placed on a depreciation schedule are capital expenses.
+Repairs of this kind should be recorded in All other Capital Expenditures with a note on the specify line indicating that the expenditure is a major repair to an owned capital asset and record the type of capital asset repaired.

-Item 14a - Repairs, Parts and Accessories for Vehicles, Machinery, & Equipment For Rice, Soybeans or Broilers
+Item 14a - Repairs, Parts and Accessories for Vehicles, Machinery, & Equipment For Specific Commodities